The Big Idea (museum): Visitor numbers

 Initially successful, visitor numbers to the museum reached 120,000 in its opening year of 2000.
 However, by 2003, just 50,000 people attended the centre.
 This was almost 20,000 below the requirement to cover operating costs.
 The Millennium Experience in London also shared the problem of underperforming visitor numbers on a much larger scale.

 Closure

 By 2003, the museum was struggling to cover operational costs due to the dwindling visitor numbers.
-Glasgow Science Centre opened its doors in 2001.
+Glasgow Science Centre opened in 2001.
 This was a larger and more central facility for visitors to the central belt.
 Brian Donohoe MP stated “The death warrant came around the first day they gave a grant to the science centre in Glasgow.
 People aren’t going to come by the science centre in Glasgow to look at a similar facility in Irvine.”

-The museum closed its doors in early 2003, after failing to attract sufficient visitor numbers.
+The museum closed in early 2003, after failing to attract sufficient visitor numbers.
 Since its closure, it has remained relatively untouched due to its isolated location and being protected by surrounding private land.
 As of 2024, no plans have been made for the facility's future.